Disclaimer: Affiliate links help us produce good content. Learn more.

 Transport Layer Security (TLS)

 Free versions are available from both providers on the web and mobile platforms.
-ProtonMail packages cost EUR5-30 per month or alternatively, you can also just pay for extra storage, domains or addresses for EUR1-2 per month.
-You can upgrade to Gmail 1 starting from £1.59 per month which includes extra storage and expert Google help.
+ProtonMail packages cost $4-24/month, or you can also just pay for extra storage, domains, or addresses for $1-2/month.
+You can upgrade to Gmail One starting from $1.99/month, including extra storage and expert Google help.

-ProtonMail offers 500 MB of encrypted storage with the free version or you can pay for up to 20 GB.
+ProtonMail offers 500 MB of encrypted storage with the free version, or you can pay for up to 20 GB.
 The maximum attachment limit is 25 MB and 100 attachments.
-Gmail also has an attachment limit of 25 MB and a standard account gives you 15 GB of storage.
-There are various additional storage packages offering up to 30 TB for a monthly fee.
+Gmail gives you 15 GB of free storage and has an attachment limit of 25 MB and a standard account.
+Various additional storage packages are offering up to 20 TB for a monthly fee.

-Security features ProtonMail use a 2-factor authentication sign-in process and end-to-end encryption to ensure complete privacy.
-Gmail uses a basic password sign-in method and Transport Layer Security (TLS) to encrypt messages, when possible.
+Security features ProtonMail uses a 2-factor authentication sign-in process and end-to-end encryption to ensure complete privacy.
+Gmail uses a basic password sign-in method and Transport Layer Security (TLS) to encrypt messages when possible.
 If the email providers of both the sender and the recipient do not use TLS, your email cannot be encrypted by Gmail.

-Overall, our ProtonMail review results are very positive.
+Overall, ProtonMail is an excellent secure email provider.
 We only have a few small issues with the service, including the sending limits and no POP3 services.
 We were impressed with the technical team behind the company and the level of security that they offer.
-The free version will probably be sufficient for most users and the paid packages offer more storage and features for those who need it.
+The free version will probably be sufficient for most users, and the paid packages offer more storage and features for those who need it.